TrellixVulnTeam/openmm_orion_SBRH/docs/source/tutorials.rst

 poses, which we can confirm in the Orion 3D page.
-While the short trajectories in this run (2 ns for each pose) do not allow interconversion between methyl "up" and "down" poses, it appears that the 3 poses in each category have collapsed to a single cluster.
+While the short trajectories in this run (2 ns for each pose) do not allow interconversion between methyl "up" and "down" poses, it appears that the 3 poses in each category have collapsed to a single dominant cluster.
 How close is the cluster to any of the starting poses?
-This answered by the final table in the Floe Report, Table `Cluster RMSD from Pose for ligand 35 (6 poses)`
+This answered by the
+Table `Cluster RMSD from Pose for ligand 35 (6 poses)`

 .. figure_STMD_lig35_tableClusRMSD6Poses: